Platform Engineer Activity: Setup an Ephemeral Dev Environment on OpenShift

 -

-Creates a dedicated namespace within OpenShift for the developer
+Creates a dedicated namespace for the feature branch in OpenShift

 -

-Connects the ephemeral development environment to the dev DB instance running on OpenShift
+Connects the ephemeral development environment to a dev DB instance running in the same namespace OpenShift

 -